1200 Atwater Ave., Westmount, Québec H3Z 1X4

 Saturday 10 am - 5 pm

-From the summer of 2016 to March 2017 we are conducting a project with the goal of harnessing and supplementing the skills of seniors to mentor their contemporaries on culling and sharing belongings and information for the benefit of future generations.
-The federal government’s New Horizons for Seniors Program is providing funding.
+From the summer of 2016 to March 31, 2017 we are conducting a project with the goal of harnessing and supplementing the skills of seniors to mentor their contemporaries on culling and sharing belongings and information for the benefit of future generations.
+The Government of Canada’s New Horizons for Seniors Program provided funding.

 Many seniors are struggling with the burden of “too much stuff” and the worry of preserving prize possessions and information of historical value.
 Elders familiar with our financial literacy and digital literacy programming asked us to develop programming to address these needs.

-We will recruit and engage volunteer senior mentors in cooperation with partner seniors groups, conducting information and training sessions both in our own building and in partner groups’ facilities.
+We engaged volunteer senior mentors in cooperation with partner seniors groups, conducted information and training sessions both in our own building and in partner groups’ facilities.

-Topics addressed will include the psychology of downsizing, practical tips for sorting and discarding, technology for recording and preserving (scanning photos, taking pictures of special objects, making digital and physical scrapbooks), information about giving to historical societies and museums, and income tax implications of gifts to charitable organizations.
+Topics addressed included the psychology of downsizing, practical tips for sorting and discarding, technology for recording and preserving (scanning photos, taking pictures of special objects, making digital and physical scrapbooks), information about giving to historical societies and museums, and income tax implications of gifts to charitable organizations.

-Through our project we will harness senior power to mentor other seniors on positive late-life management of possessions and preservation of valuable objects and information.
-The mentoring will have a multiplier effect through the partner groups who will replicate the project’s benefits for years to come.
+Through our project we harnessed senior power to mentor other seniors on positive late-life management of possessions and preservation of valuable objects and information.
+The mentoring is having a multiplier effect through the partner groups who are replicating the project’s benefits for years to come.